pkp/pkp-docs/admin-guide/3.3/en/securing-your-system.md

 ### Enable Account Validation

-OJS, OMP, and OCS can be configured so that an email account validation step must be completed for all new user accounts before they can log in and interact with the system.
+OJS, OMP, and OPS can be configured so that an email account validation step must be completed for all new user accounts before they can log in and interact with the system.
 To do this, uncomment and configure the following lines in `config.inc.php`:

 ```
 ; If enabled, email addresses must be validated before login is possible.